miguelmartin75/ultisnips-snippets/README.md

 # ultisnips-snippets

 My collection of snippets for ultisnips.
-All snippets I use are within the directory `snippets`.

 # License